DataCapstone/Data-Capstone/Ignacio/Matching.md

 colors <- colorRampPalette( c("white", "light grey","dodgerblue4")) #this makes a function called "col" colors <- colors( 7 ) # using the function we input the arg for the number of colors in that continium.
 And then saving the output as col too.

-#dividing the ranked data into groups and adding color
+#dividing the ranked data into groups and adding color as a label.
 col <- cut(rank(dat$Pop), breaks=7, labels=colors)
-col <- as.character(col)
+col <- as.character(col) #the result is a list corresponding to the county but with the pop color.

+#making the label for our legend.
 #brakets <- seq(from=1, to = max(dat$Pop), by = max(dat$Pop)/7)
 #1.0  370752.3  741503.6 1112254.9 1483006.1 1853757.4 2224508.7
 brakets <- c("< 371k", "371k - 741k", "741k - 1.1m", "1.1m - 1.5m", "1.5m - 1.8m", "1.8m - 2.3m")